kyma-project/eventing-manager/docs/user/troubleshooting/evnt-01-eventing-troubleshooting.md

 ### 2. Check the Subscription Status

-If the Eventing CR is ready, check the status of your Subscription
+If the Eventing CR is ready, check the status of your Subscription.

 1. Check if the Subscription is ready.
 Replace the placeholders with your values.